bollu/ward/README.md

 #### This features:

-- Color palette of material colors.
+- Rock solid framerate.
+- Infinite undo/redo.
 - panning on an infinite whiteboard.
 - quick minimap view to view the entire whiteboard at a glance.
-- 530 lines of readable c++ code.
+- Not written using web tech: 530 lines of readable c++ code.

 #### shortcuts: